 From Memorial Day through Labor Day it seems that we are inundated by picnics, parties, barbecues and vacations where red, white and blue food and decor are all the rage.
 The pinnacle of which, of course, is the 4th of July.
-This past winter we had an extra occasion to need a patriotic-themed treat – the opening ceremonies to the Winter Olympics!
-I combed Pinterest for ideas… I needed something super easy that would transport well.
-We were heading to my sister’s studio for an olympics/birthday party since her 31st just happened to fall on the same day.
+Then of course, some winters we have an extra occasion to need a patriotic-themed treat – the opening ceremonies to the Winter Olympics!
+The last time that the Winter Games were held, I combed Pinterest for ideas… I needed something super easy that would transport well.
+We were heading to my sister’s studio for an olympics/birthday party since her birthday just happened to fall on the same day.

 I found a Flag Fruit Pizza recipe on Sabby in Suburbia.
 I tweaked it a little – increasing the amount of dough to make the crust a little thicker and I made mine in the traditional rectangular flag shape.

 A little warning: If you make this treat, people will FREAK OUT with excitement.
 They will “ooooo” and “ahhhh” as you parade the dessert past them on your way to set it down on the table.
 Then they will march over like zombies after the first slice has been cut and demand their own.
 They might even go back for 2nd and 3rd pieces.
 If you were hoping to try a piece, you’d best cut one immediately and scarf it down right away.

 Glaze optional: Just a quick note about the glaze – it is really optional.
 I included it in the recipe below in case you’d like to add it to your finished fruit flag pizza.
 The glaze contains citrus (lemon juice and orange juice) that will help to keep the bananas from browning.
 If you plan to serve this dessert within an hour or two of making it, you more than likely do not need to add the glaze.
 It is completely up to you!